 What to look out for

-Insurers group jobs into categories ranging from professional to heavy manual and unskilled, so the riskier your job, the higher your premiums.
+Insurers group jobs into categories depending on the risk they present, so the riskier the job, the higher your premium.
 They can view occupations differently, so you might want to get several quotes.

 How your insurer defines your inability to work will influence if, and when, your policy pays out.
-Every policy has a definition of 'incapacity’, so check your documents carefully.
-Opt for a policy offering ‘own occupation’ that does what it says on the tin, and pays out if you can’t do the job you hold at the point of making a claim.
+Every policy has a definition of 'incapacity', so check your documents carefully.
+A policy with own occupation cover pays out if you can’t perform your current job when you file a claim.
+As an example, if you can’t continue working as a plumber, you can still claim whilst working in a completely different field.
+It’s important to understand how your insurer defines incapacity in your policy so that you can figure out whether or not you’re covered.

 What should you know about critical illness cover?